 Families are required to inform CYS of any food allergies their child may have.
 Special diet requests must be endorsed by a physician for restriction/substitution of diet within programs.
 (Request form may be obtained from Parent Central Services).
-In addition the Family must meet with the Special Needs Accommodation Process Team (SNAP) prior to using the CYS programs.
+In addition the Family must meet with the Multidisciplinary Inclusion Action Team (MIAT) prior to using the CYS programs.

-Special diets due to religious beliefs must also be documented on a Special Diet Statement and signed by a cleric.
+Special diets due to religious beliefs must be requested on an Exception to Policy which has been documented on a Special Diet Statement, signed by a cleric with an attached memorandum explaining religious preferences (also signed by cleric).